 Limitations Limitation for this survey?
 Comments Competency/experience of survey personnel, including taxonomy No The field and laboratory teams and report authors have extensive experience in survey of subterranean systems in WA.
 Taxonomically poorly known groups were identified by molecular methods.
 Scope and completeness - were all planned survey methods implemented successfully, was the study area fully surveyed No Suitable collecting methods were used based on comparable surveys in WA and consistent with subterranean pilot surveys conducted in WA.
 Intensity - in retrospect, was the intensity adequate No The survey intensity of 15 bores was appropriate for a pilot subterranean fauna survey within the study area.
-Proportion of fauna identified, recorded and/or collected.
-No Fauna specimens collected match geological and hydrological conditions (i.e. no stygofauna in hypersaline water).
+Proportion of fauna identified, recorded and/or collected No Fauna specimens collected match geological and hydrological conditions (i.e. no stygofauna in hypersaline water).
 All fauna specimens were identified to lowest possible taxonomic level.
-Availability of adequate contextual information Yes There is good regional contextual information in relation to subterranean surveys in the Goldfields, in particular with respect to the Yilgarn.
-However, little information was available in the vicinity of the study area as evidenced by the results of the desktop review.
-Timing, weather, season, cycle No The survey was conducted at a suitable time of the year and more than average rainfall.
+Availability of adequate contextual information Yes There is good regional contextual information in relation to subterranean surveys in the Goldfields (in particular with respect to the Yilgarn) and Pilbara regions.
+However, little information was available near the study area (Gascoyne and Little Sandy Desert bioregions) as evidenced by the results of the desktop review.
+Timing, weather, season, cycle No The survey was conducted at a suitable time of the year and soon after above average rainfall.
 Disturbances which affected the results of the survey No No disturbances occurring during the period of the field survey are considered to have impacted the results.
 Remoteness and/or access problems No There were no access problems in the study area.